pynbody/pynbody/docs/tutorials/data_access.rst

        [ 40.75585556,  59.44286728,  44.24484634],
        [ 38.38396454,  68.63973236,  46.01428986]], dtype=float32, 'km s**-1')

-Finally, note that a new array generated from a unary or binary operation will inherit the correct units.
+A new array generated from a unary or binary operation will inherit the correct units.
 For example

 .. ipython::